The Last Voyage

 The Last Voyage is a 1960 Metrocolor American disaster film starring Robert Stack, Dorothy Malone, George Sanders, and Edmond O'Brien.
 It was written and directed by Andrew L. Stone.
+It was the first MGM film of the 1960s.

 The film centers on the sinking of an aged ocean liner in the Pacific Ocean following an explosion in its boiler room.

 The ship used in the film was the condemned French luxury liner SS Ile de France, which played a major role in rescue operations during the 1956 Andrea Doria disaster, off Nantucket, Massachusetts.

 Plot

 The SS Claridon is an aging transpacific ocean liner, scheduled to be scrapped after just a few more voyages.
 Cliff (Robert Stack) and Laurie Henderson (Dorothy Malone), and their daughter, Jill (Tammy Marihugh), are relocating to Tokyo and decide to sail there on board the ship.
 A fire in the boiler room is extinguished, but not before a boiler fuel supply valve is fused open.
 Before Chief Engineer Pringle (Jack Kruschen) can manually open a steam relief valve, a huge explosion rips through the boiler room, the many decks situated above it, and the side of the ship.
 Pringle and a number of passengers are killed, and Laurie is trapped under a steel beam in their cabin.

 Cliff runs back there and can't get Laurie out alone.
 He then finds Jill trapped on the other side of the big hole left by the explosion.
 He tries to use a shattered piece of the bed to get to the other side, but it falls through the hole.
 Third Officer Osborne believes that the crew should start loading the passengers into the lifeboats, but Captain Robert Adams (George Sanders) is reluctant, as he never lost a ship.
 Cliff rescues Jill by placing a board for her to crawl across the hole on.
 Down in the boiler room, Second Engineer Walsh (Edmond O'Brien) reports to Captain Adams that a seam to the bulkhead has broken away.
 Cliff tries to get a steward's help, but to no avail.
 A passenger states that he overheard his conversation and wants to help.

 Osborne (George Furness) reports that the boiler room is now half full.
 The ship then begins to transmit an SOS, on orders of Captain Adams.
 Cliff and a few other men return to his cabin to try to help free Laurie but find that they need a cutting torch.
 The carpenter reports to the crew that the boiler room is now two-thirds full.
 Captain Adams makes an announcement to the passengers to put on their life jackets, and soon after reluctantly orders the crew to begin loading and launching the lifeboats.